haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/env/environments-ssh.md

 You need the following requirements to sFTP into cloud environments:

 * You need to use a client that supports SSH key authentication for sFTP and use your SSH public key.
 * Your public SSH key must be added to the target environment.
 For Starter environments and Pro Integration environments, you can add it through the Project Web Interface.
-For Pro Staging and Production, you must enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) with your public key attached. **Never provide your private SSH key.**
+For Pro Staging and Production, you must enter a [支持工单]({{ page.baseurl }}/cloud/trouble/trouble.html) with your public key attached. **Never provide your private SSH key.**

 When configuring sFTP, use your SSH public key and the following information for access: